 The dough comes together in literally a few minutes…

-You mix the flour, baking powder and salt.
-Then add in and mix the flour.
+First you mix the flour, baking powder and salt.

 The original recipe says to mix with a large spoon but I mixed it in my Kitchen Aid Stand Mixer (amazon affiliate link), finding that the gluten-free dough benefited from the mixing.